BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/rivendell.md

 ### GIL-GALAD [170 POINTS]
 *HERO OF LEGEND, UNIQUE, 18 WARBAND*

+<span style="color: darkmagenta">If your force contains Gil-galad, then every alliance will be Impossible Allies with the following exceptions: Númenor will still be Historical Allies, and Lothlórien, Fangorn, and the Misty Mountains will still be Convenient Allies.</span>

 | Mv | F | S | D | A | W | C | M | W | F |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|